sasidharan-m/Learn-OpenGL/README.md

 # OpenGL Example Programs

-This repository contains a collection of OpenGL example programs built using CMake.
+This repository contains a collection of OpenGL example programs and problem solutions for this book (https://learnopengl.com).
+This project is built using CMake.
 These examples are designed to help you get started with OpenGL and understand modern rendering techniques using GLFW and GLAD.

 ## 📁 Structure